Lancaster University

 Experience:

-We do NOT have any requirements for previous clinical experience and do not use such experience in assessing applicant’s potential for training.
+We do not have any requirements for previous clinical experience and do not use such experience in assessing your potential for training.

 Residence:

-Potential applicants should check the residence requirements at our website to ensure they are eligible before submitting an application.
+Please check the residence requirements at our website before applying, to ensure you are eligible.

 Application:

-Lancaster uses a screening test to which all applicants who meet our eligibility criteria are invited.
+We invite all applicants who meet our eligibility criteria to a screening test.
 Please see our website for details of the test.

 Disability: